 Added: Wednesday, March 13, 2019 / Used with permission.
 Photo by Texas A&M Corpus Christi.
 This Split This Rock poem is presented as part of "What Is It, Then, Between Us?: Poetry & Democracy," the third annual programming initiative of the Poetry Coalition.
 This national initiative is made possible in part by a grant from the Ford Foundation secured by the Academy of American Poets.

-Emmy Pérez’s poetry collections include With the River on Our Face and Solstice.
-Her work also appears in anthologies such as Ghost Fishing: An Eco-Justice Poetry Anthology, Other Musics: New Latina Poetry, and What Saves Us: Poems of Empathy and Outrage in the Age of Trump.
-A member of the Macondo Writers’ Workshop for socially engaged writers, she is a former recipient of poetry fellowships from the National Endowment for the Arts, CantoMundo, and the New York Foundation for the Arts.
-She grew up in Santa Ana, California, where she received LibroMobile’s inaugural Modesta Avila Award in 2019.
-Since the year 2000, she has lived in the Texas borderlands.
-She is Professor of Creative Writing at the University of Texas Rio Grande Valley and serves as Associate Director for the Center for Mexican American Studies.
-She also serves on the organizing committee for CantoMundo national literary organization and co-founded Poets Against Walls.
+Emmy Pérez, Texas Poet Laureate, is the author of the poetry collections With the River on Our Face and Solstice.
+Her work also appears in anthologies such as Ghost Fishing: An Eco-Justice Poetry Anthology, Other Musics: New Latina Poetry, and What Saves Us: Poems of Empathy and Outrage in the Age of Tr--- (45).
+She is a former recipient of poetry fellowships from the National Endowment for the Arts, CantoMundo, and the New York Foundation for the Arts.
+She grew up in Santa Ana, California, where she received LibroMobile's inaugural Modesta Avila Award in 2019.
+She has lived in the Texas borderlands for over twenty years and co-founded Poets Against Walls collective in 2017.
+Currently, she holds a Poets Laureate Fellowship with the Academy of American Poets and is Professor of Creative Writing at the University of Texas Rio Grande Valley.
+She also serves as Associate Director for the Center for Mexican American Studies at UTRGV.